bturtel/datasculpt/README.md

 4. Conduct quantitative analysis to measure trends and patterns
 5. Generate publication-ready visualizations and research summaries

-Perfect for researchers studying social media trends, user behaviors, and emerging technologies through the lens of Reddit communities.
+Useful for studying social media trends, user behaviors, and emerging technologies through the lens of Reddit communities.